Existential therapy, a form of psychotherapy, draws from the philosophies of existentialism to address and explore the meaning of human existence.

 In summary, existential therapy focuses on helping individuals find meaning and purpose in their lives.

 As a therapeutic approach, it aims to address personal challenges and existential concerns by exploring the individual’s relational world, values, and beliefs.
+By doing so, existential therapy can offer a unique and effective treatment for various psychological issues.

 Frequently Asked Questions